-Special Education Local Plan Areas (SELPAs)
+Do you wonder what Special Education Local Plan Areas (SELPAs) are and why we exist?
+Here are some quick answers.

-- are dedicated to the belief that all students can learn and that special needs students must be guaranteed equal opportunity to become contributing members of society. - facilitate high quality educational programs and services for special needs students and training for parents and educators. - collaborate with county agencies and school LEAs to develop and maintain healthy and enriching environments in which special needs students and families can live and succeed.
+- SELPAs are dedicated to the belief that all students can learn and that students with special needs must be guaranteed equal opportunity to become contributing members of society. - SELPAs facilitate high quality educational programs and services for students with special needs and training for parents and educators. - SELPAs collaborate with county agencies and local educational agencies (LEAs) to develop and maintain healthy and enriching environments in which students with special needs and families can succeed.

 Each SELPA is mandated by state law to have a Community Advisory Committee (CAC).
 It is a group of parents/guardians of children enrolled in special education and individuals with a personal or professional interest in securing appropriate services for children with disabilities.
-The CAC membership represents the geographic, ethnic, and socioeconomic makeup of our community.
-The broad goal of the CAC is to involve interested parents, students, teachers, education specialists, and consultants in advising the County and LEA Boards of Education and their administrative and professional staff of the unique requirements of individual students with disabilities, and to assist the administration in furthering and improving the functioning of the SELPA.
+The CAC membership is intended to represents the geographic, ethnic, and socioeconomic makeup of our community.
+The broad goal of the CAC is to get people interested in advising the County and LEA Boards of Education (and their administrative and professional staff) of the unique requirements of students with disabilities, and to assist the administration in furthering and improving the functioning of the SELPA.
 This is done by:

-- Advising the policy and administrative entity of the LEA, the SELPA, or county office, regarding the development, amendment, and review of the Local Plan.
+- Advising the policy and administrative members of the SELPA regarding the development, amendment, and review of the Local Plan.
 The entity shall review and consider comments from the CAC. - Recommending annual priorities to be addressed by the plan. - Assisting in parent education and in recruiting parents and other volunteers who may contribute to the implementation of the plan. - Encouraging community involvement in the development and review of the Local Plan. - Supporting activities on behalf of students with disabilities. - Assisting in parent awareness of the importance of regular school attendance.